 The Importance of Dreaming Together

 Growing up, dreaming about your future comes naturally.
 When you met your partner, how did you dream together?
 You probably dreamt about your wedding, buying a beautiful house together, and creating a family together.
 This dream motivated you to take that first step together (get married).
 The honeymoon phase goes quickly and before you know it, you’ve taken the second and third step.
-Life moves fast and all of a sudden your reality can look like this:
+Life moves fast and all of a sudden your reality can look much different.

 After the honeymoon